-Note: This game does not ship with rules.
-Instead, please print out the six pages of Living Rules and the two pages of Population Track that are available here as free downloads.
+Note: This game does not ship with a box or rules.
+Instead, please print out the six pages of Rules and the two pages of Population Track that are available here as free downloads (below)

 This is a more compact version of The First War.
 It has a smaller map, uses fewer cards and pieces and less time, but is otherwise the same.

 Find video introduction, review and playthrough for the larger game below.